 Child Support Statistics and Trends

-Average Annual Amount of Child Support Due and Received
+Child Support Trends: Average Amounts Due and Received

 Child Support and Public Assistance

-- In 2014, less than one-quarter (22.4 percent) of all custodial parents had ever contacted a child support enforcement office (also known as a "IV-D" office), state department of social services, or other welfare office for child support-related assistance.
+- In 2014, less than one-quarter (22.4 percent) of all custodial parents had ever contacted a child support enforcement office, state department of social services, or other welfare or TANF office for child support-related assistance.
 This was a decrease from 1994 (42.2 percent).